-This will generate two files localhost+2.pem and localhost+2-key.pem: move them to the root of the xlwings-officejs-quickstart quickstart repo.
+This will generate two files localhost+2.pem and localhost+2-key.pem: move them to the certs directory in the root of the xlwings-officejs-quickstart quickstart repo.

 4. Install Python dependencies:

 - Local Python installation: create a virtual or Conda environment and install the Python dependencies by running: pip install -r requirements.txt. - Docker: skip this step.